19hours/sg-statutes/Acts/Stamp Duties Act.md

 2\.
 In this Act, unless the context otherwise requires —

-“1adhesive stamp” means any stamp authorised by the Commissioner for the purposes of this Act;2
+“1adhesive stamp” means any stamp authorised by the Commissioner for the purposes of this Act2

-1Definition of “adhesive stamp” to be deleted when section 2 (a) of the Stamp Duties (Amendment) Act 1999 is brought into operation.
+1Definition of “adhesive stamp” to be deleted when section 2 (a) of the Stamp Duties (Amendment) Act 1999 (Act 33 of 1999) is brought into operation.

-Sections 2 (a), 36, 37 and 39(2) of the Stamp Duties (Amendment) Act 1999 (Act 33/99) were not in operation at the time of this Revised Edition.

 2Revenue stamps were so authorised by G.N.
 No. S 252/70.